Contrast-Security-OSS/DeveloperLearnGuide/docs/index.md

 #### 6. Results
 <br/>

-We'll tell you not only what vulnerabilities you have, but what you should tackle first;
+We’ll tell you not only what vulnerabilities you have, but what you should tackle first.

 ```js
 Scan completed in 25.19s